How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Total cash balance = Previous month's ending balance + current month’s balance

-This helps you visualise your cash position month by month and understand how operational activity has influenced your liquidity over time.
+This helps you visualize your cash position month by month and understand how operational activity has influenced your liquidity over time.

 Categorize all inflows (see table).
 Sales revenue, financial investments, grants, tax refunds, licensing income, and so on.

 Categorize all outflows (see table).
-Payroll, inventory, marketing, general expenses, software subscriptions, capital expenditures, etc.
+Payroll, inventory, marketing, general operating expenses, software subscriptions, capital expenditures, etc.

 Identify seasonal patterns: When do your customers typically pay?
 Are there seasonal dips or peaks in sales?